Disability, access and inclusion

 Find what you need

-Provides up-to-date information about community organisations who provide services to the Brisbane City Council community.
+Find information on Council grants aimed at building capacity and resilience within communities, as well as links to community organisations who provide services to the Brisbane City Council community.

 Disability parking permits are issued and maintained by the Department of Transport and Main Roads.